florimondmanca/pygame-assets/README.md

 Tada! :tada:

-Bonus points: PygameAssets takes charge of any boilerplate, which means the `assets.load.image` function automatically calls `convert_alpha()` on your image if needed.
-Check out the documentation for more details.
+Bonus points: PygameAssets takes charge of all the boilerplate, which means `assets.load.image` will automatically call `convert_alpha()` on your image if needed.

+## Is this magic?

 In fact, much of PygameAssets' API boils down to the `pygame_assets.load` object which gives you access to PygameAssets' **loaders**.

-The generic syntax for `pygame_assets.load` is the following:
+The generic syntax to use a loader is the following:

 ```python
 asset = pygame_assets.load.<loader_name>(filename, ...)
 ```

-> Each loader will expect to find assets in the `assets/<loader_name>` folder.
-That's why we previously dropped our `player.png` file into `assets/image`.
+Each loader expects to find assets in `assets/<loader_name>`.
+That's why we previously dropped `player.png` into `assets/image`.

 ### Built-in loaders

 PygameAssets has the following loaders built-in: `image`, `image_with_rect`, `sound`, `music`, `font`, `freetype`.

 See the documentation for full API reference of each loader.

+## Customize me!

 ### Custom loaders